Where Ideas Meet Execution (and Data!)

 Netflix Stock Profitability Analysis

-Finance Analysis Visualization
+Finance Analysis Backtesting

 Flowchart showing patient movement in a hospital